JamesByers/Workshop-files/README.md

-### Data files in this repository are from the various workshops I have created and instructed particularly at General Assembly in Seattle
+### Data files in this repository are used in the various workshops I have created and instructed for General Assembly in Seattle

 My LinkedIn profile is [here](https://www.linkedin.com/in/jim-byers-9b124b6)